 offending the host?

-Students watch the video and the teacher asks them:
+Students watch the video.
+Ask them:

 Why is the man served the same dish several times?

 What could he have done to avoid this situation?